testfairy/docs/docs/04_TestFairy_SDK/50_Private_Cloud_Integration.md

       </p>
       <h3>Code Example</h3>
 			<p>
-				Please Note: It's important that you include a trailing slash `/` in your URL.
+				Note: It's important that you include a trailing slash `/` in your URL.
 Following is a concrete example of this:
 			</p>
       <pre>
 			TestFairy.setServerEndpoint("https://my-subdomain.testfairy.com/services/");